iscc/iscc-sct/README.md

 ## Usage

-To generate a Semantic Text-Code use the `create` function.
+Generate a Semantic Text-Code using the create function:

 ```python-repl
 >>> import iscc_sct as sci